saitamang/POC-DUMP/SAS/Web Report Studio/HTML Injection.md

 # CVE-2021-#####
-Writeup for Stored Cross-Site Scripting(XSS) on SAS® Web Report Studio 4.4
+Writeup for HTML Injection on SAS® Web Report Studio 4.4

-### :computer: XSS on SAS® Web Report Studio 4.4 :computer:
+### :computer: HTML Injection on SAS® Web Report Studio 4.4 :computer:

 \[1.\] Login to your system > Click "New Report"
 <br>